 You might think including a striker with no league goals ahead of 20 others implies West Ham haven’t got a clue about strikers.
 And you’d be right.

 Still, his hold-up play in a huge 1-0 win over Spurs is worth at least one goal, which – fittingly, is the final tally Calleri achieved in four more league games.

-It wasn’t his fault that he walked into one of West Ham’s worst ever squads, or that he wasn’t very good at football, or that he barely contributed.
+It wasn’t his fault that he walked into one of West Ham’s worst ever squads, or that he barely contributed.

 Scored twice, though, including in the win at Blackpool that gave some West Ham fans hope despite them knowing much better.

 19. Nicky Maynard (Undisclosed from Bristol City, January 2012)

 A good striker, who was on the losing side just once in his 17 games for West Ham.
 Not good enough for the Premier League, but we got our money back, so no harm done.

 18. Ashley Fletcher (Free from Manchester United, July 2016)